lbroetto/Protein-frequency-EDA-Docking-analysis-/README.md

 Broetto, L. (2026).
 Exploring the Molecular Basis of Potassium Usnate Activity Against Staphylococcus warneri Persistence and Resistance Through Protein Interaction Networks and Molecular Docking. *Network Modeling Analysis in Health Informatics and Bioinformatics*. https://doi.org/10.1007/s13721-026-00767-7

 **Software (this version):**
 Broetto, L. (2026).
-Computational Analysis Scripts for Molecular Docking Study (v1.1.0) [Computer software].
-Zenodo. https://doi.org/10.5281/zenodo.XXXXXX
+Computational Analysis Scripts for Molecular Docking Study (v1.1.0) Version associated with published article [Computer software].
+Zenodo. https://doi.org/10.5281/zenodo.18944319

 If you use this scripts in your research, please cite: